LeoMbm/find-my-lunch-frontend/README.md

 I decided to use React to be able to benefit from the dynamic side that this library offers and also learn along the way.

+## TODO
+    - About questions
+    - Set active state for nav link and side bar settings
+    - handle form for checkout
+    - order history page
+        - get all order by user
+        - sort and filter
+        - see details
+    - billing page
+        - can see card details, fake details
+        - can delete card
+    - user settings page
+        - user can modifi his details

 ## User Story